boxboat/grypeadmissioncontroller/README.md

 All contributions need to comply with the Developer Certificate of Origin Version 1.1 (see DCO.txt) and the Apache License 2.0 (see LICENSE).

+### Run it locally

+We're big fans of [Rancher Desktop](https://rancherdesktop.io/) for our local kubernetes clusters.
+Please test your changes locally before contributing or before pushing your changes into your environment.

 ### go

 `rm go.* ; go mod init grypy ; go mod tidy; go mod vendor` and then check your changes in.